edsoncamargo/Virtual-Curriculum/README.md

    ng serve
    ```

-4. Open your web browser and navigate to http://localhost:4200 to explore the virtual curriculum.
+4. Open your web browser and navigate to http://localhost:4200 to explore the curriculum virtual.

 ## Contribution